Korea GNI 2026: What the ₩52.57M Figure Means for Visa Income Requirements

 Related: GNI 2026 Update — What It Means for E-7 Visa Holders →

-Related: F-1-D Digital Nomad Visa: Income Documentation Guide →
+Related: F-1-D Digital Nomad Visa 2026: Current Income Matrix and Application Guide →

 Related: F-2-7 Points Guide: Income Scoring and Category Requirements →